PsyTechPro/NFL_2025/README.md

-# NFL_2025 — Baseline Machine Learning Model for NFL Score Prediction
+# Machine Learning Model for NFL Score Prediction (2025)

 This repository contains a baseline machine learning (ML) dataset and modeling example for predicting NFL game scores using team-level offensive and defensive stats.